Houdini 21.0 Nodes Geometry nodes

 Capture Pose

-The capture paths from the first input’s boneCapture attribute are matched with the name point attribute in this input to provide rest transforms that override the values found in boneCapture.
+The capture paths from the first input’s boneCapture attribute are matched with the name point attribute in this input to provide rest transforms that override the values in boneCapture.
 These transforms are provided from the input’s P and transform (matrix3) point attribute values.

 Animated Pose